kklmn/ArdquariumPi/README.md

 An optional Raspberry Pi camera provides still pictures or a video stream displayed in the web GUI.

-An optional phone located close to the Arduino can be connected via BLE and send alarm texts.
-The same phone can be used a standard control screen.
+An optional phone located close to the Arduino can be connected via BLE to send alarm texts.
+The same phone can be used as a standard control screen.

 Software
 --------